PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-06 06:32:55
+Last updated: 2024-04-06 06:34:40
-Random Quote: Sex now, we'll do the foreplay after. - Lily Aldrin
+Random Quote: "Cap'n Cook?"
+That's not you?
+Like I said, no one is looking for you. - Walter White